 Clifton invested decades on studying successful individuals, teams, and organizations, conducted thousands of interviews, and played a key role in the development of the online CliftonStrengths™ assessment tool.
 This tool is gaining popularity within coaching circles as a Strengths-based discovery assessment and is of immense value when it comes to the discovery and understanding of natural talents, and how to develop them into sustainable strengths.

 This research paper will focus on the application of the StrengthsFinder® assessment as a tool within coaching individuals and teams, from a Strengths-based perspective, rooted in the principles of Positive Psychology.

 The CliftonStrengths® assessment gives useful and practical insight when it comes to the following:

 - Understanding talents and strengths;

-- Awareness of individual natural talent themes in sequence of strong to weak;
+- Awareness of individual natural talent themes in a sequence of strong to weak;

 - Understanding the role of Dominant talent themes;

 - Understanding the role of Supporting talent themes,